 The best pizza that I've ever had by far was in Naples, Italy.
 Growing up in NY and traveling all over Italy, I've had a lot of pizza.
 The pizza in Naples was so good that we went twice in two days and we each ordered 1 ½ enormous pizzas.

-Our other favorite pizza dough is this one used to make grandma pie pizza or sheet pan pizza, which is great for entertaining or serving a lot of people with low stress.
+Our other favorite pizza dough is the dough used to make Grandma Pie Pizza or sheet pan pizza, which is great for entertaining or serving a lot of people with low stress.
+We also love to make Potato Rosemary Pizza or Broccolini Pizza with this Neopolitan poolish dough recipe.

 00 Flour and Bread Flour

-This Neapolitan Pizza Dough uses a combination of bread flour and 00 flour.
+This Poolish Pizza Dough, which is Neapolitan in style, uses a combination of bread flour and 00 flour.
 00 flour is called 00 flour because it refers to flour that has been ground to the finest level or 00 as opposed to 0, 1, or the highest level 2.
 The recipe also uses bread flour which has a higher protein content than all-purpose flour.

 00 Flour has become increasingly popular and can now be found at many regular grocery stores, as well as at Whole Foods.